-An employee seeking to destroy potentially public university records may do so only in compliance with the UNC General Records Retention and Disposition Schedule, the University General Schedule, NCSU REG01.25.12 – University Records Retention and Disposition Regulation, and any applicable Unit Specific Agenda Schedule.
+An employee seeking to destroy potentially public university records may do so only in compliance with the UNC System Records Retention and Disposition Schedule, the University General Schedule, NCSU REG01.25.12 – University Records Retention and Disposition Regulation, and any applicable Unit Specific Agenda Schedule.
 These schedules set out how long the University must keep certain records before those records may be destroyed.
 Employees should always contact the University Records Officer in the Office of General Counsel before destroying records.
 That official will advise you on the matter.

 The University also has a specific email retention regulation, NCSU REG01.25.12 – University Records Retention and Disposition, that should be reviewed prior to the destruction of email.

 How do I Destroy Records Once the Retention Period has Expired?

 Public Records that have met their retention requirements under an approved schedule and which are not subject to legal or other audit holds, and Unscheduled Records that have been specifically approved for destruction by the Department of Cultural Resources, may be destroyed in one of the following ways:

 - Shredded or torn up to destroy the record content of the documents or material concerned

 - Placed in acid vats so as to reduce the paper to pulp and to terminate the existence of the documents or material concerned

 - Buried under such conditions that the record nature of the documents or materials will be terminated